Welcome back to How to do Los Angeles! This is the third post in this series, on my favorite place in the whole city: Hollywood!

 Crossing Orange, we’ll pass the touristy Madame Tussades Waxworks and find ourselves at the most iconic building in all of Los Angeles: *** Grauman’s Chinese Theater.

 Built in 1927 following the success of the Egyptian, this theater quickly became the most popular theater in the world, primarily due to the celebrity hand and footprints locted out front.
-The theater has been home to numerous movie premieres (including Star Wars in 1977) and three Academy Award celebrations, and it has gone through several owners over the year.
-Currently, the naming rights are owned by TCL, a Chinese electronics corporation.
+The theater has been home to numerous movie premieres (including Star Wars in 1977) and three Academy Award celebrations.
 The theater is remarkably well maintained and recently received an IMAX upgrade, making it even more impressive.
 If you see a film here (highly recommended), make sure your screening is in the main theater, not one of the accompanying multiplex screens.

 As you’ve probably already noticed, the Chinese is also front and center for the street performers of Hollywood, many dressed as iconic movie characters and awaiting a chance to take a picture with you (for a tip).
-Aspiring rappers also like to hawk CDs here, and other musicians and dancers are also often here doing their thing.
+Aspiring rappers also hawk CDs here, and other musicians and dancers are here as well.
 On top of all this, outside the Chinese is where the most recognizable Walk of Fame stars are located, including what I have observed to be the most photographed star of them all: Michael Jackson’s, located just west of the entrance to the hand and footprints.
 And if that weren’t enough, the Chinese is a popular city tour starting point (not recommended), recruitment spot for Hollywood’s museums (also not recommended), and live TV filming and audience recruitment location.

 Just past the Chinese, past the Hard Rock Cafe, is the entrance to the Dolby Theater, current home of the Academy Awards.
 As you turn toward the theater, notice Muhammad Ali’s star on the wall to your right.
 This was done at Ali’s request, as he did not want his name walked upon.
 Continuing past Ali’s star are tributes to all past best picture Oscar winners.
 Near the end, walk up the stairs and you’ve arrived at the theater.